 In a remote working environment, you are bound to come across several issues as things do not always happen as planned.

 Stay prepared by maintaining a checklist of pending tasks, interviewing questions, and keeping tabs on candidates.
+You can also set a meeting agenda for the interview in advance.

 At the same time, stay prepared for any issues a candidate may come across so they can be dealt with promptly.